iblucher/brick_squad/README.md

 # brick_squad
 Submission for iMaterialist Challenge (Fashion) on Kaggle

+## Using Azure server

+1. Make sure you've clicked on the invitation link in your KU email.
+2. Go to [portal.azure.com](http://portal.azure.com) and login with your KU credentials.
+3. Once logged in, make sure you're in the right directory: click on your profile picture in the top right corner >> Switch Directory.
+Click on the one starting with "christianigeloutlook...".
+4. Click on "All resources" in the left sidebar and select "blocksquad".
+In the new window, you can click on "Start" or "Stop" depending on what you want to do with the server.
+The public IP of the server is also there.
+5. When the server is running, you can ssh into it.
+Open terminal and type "ssh blocksquad@<public ip>", where "<public ip>" is the public IP address of the server.
+Use the password we posted on Facebook.
+6. If you plan to install some python libraries, make sure you're in "lsda" local environment.
+Type: source lsda/bin/activate.
+7. To run the jupyter notebook, type "./jupyter.sh".
+The go to http://<public ip>:8888 and user the same password to login.
+8. After you finished working on the server, remember to stop it via Azure's dashboard.

 ## Links

 1. [Training set of 10000 random unique training images on Google Drive](https://drive.google.com/file/d/1LB91lK6Ksk24nWAk4UxuHLT04UWl7lJ3/view?usp=sharing).